 But what if someone decides to alter the data in Block 1?

 Let us say that Loki, mischievous as he is, wants to cause some trouble.
-He changes the amount of Bitcoin Thor got from Odin from 0.2 to 0.3.
-This way, Thor will have to account for the money he did not receive.
+He changed the amount of Bitcoin Thor got from Odin from 0.2 to 0.3.
+This way, Thor must account for the money he did not receive.

 And here’s where things get complicated.
-Now that the data in Block 1 is different, the signature, which is generated based on the data in the block, changes automatically.
+Now that the data in Block 1 is different, the signature generated based on the data in the block changes automatically.
 So instead of ASG4, the new signature becomes, let us say, ERR2.

 Given that this signature is included in Block 2, the string of data also changes, thus altering the signature of Block 2 from FUN27 to OOPS42.